Alpha Morph is an early research prototype. Expect bugs, rough edges, and breaking changes. Help us build it →

 Morph mirrors Git where possible: if you know Git, you know Morph.
 The CLI adds commands for recording agent sessions, certifying commits against policy, and inspecting traces.

-# Standard Git-shaped workflow
+# Standard Git-shaped workflow (init is relaxed by default;

 $ morph init